leesup/drug_name_normalizer/README.md

 Normalize drug names to ChEMBL IDs and preferred names.
 The transformer model SapBERT (https://huggingface.co/cambridgeltl/SapBERT-from-PubMedBERT-fulltext) and the ChEMBL database version chembl_35.sqlite.tar.gz (https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/latest/) are used for retrieval-augmented generation (RAG).

+Requires chembl_35.db (unzipped from chembl_35.sqlite.tar.gz) in /data/raw.

+To do...
+- Find a way to integrate chembl_data.parquet and faiss_index to the github repo
+- Fix the scoring metric or using a different one

 ## Project Organization

 ```